Common Hogweed - Heraleum sphondylium

 Has large white umbels of flowers in summertime

-There are eight known sub-species in the UK that can confuse identification
+There are eight variants of leaf shape in the UK that can confuse identification

 Common Hogweed - Heracleum sphondylium